-- After submitting your application, you may log back into the Applicant Portal and make changes to your submission up until the system closes at 11:59 p.m., Eastern Time, on the day of the deadline.
-You must click "Save" and "Submit" when you are finished.
-You also may receive a courtesy confirmation email after you resubmit. - Ensure that your application was received by logging in to the Applicant Portal.
+- Ensure that your application was received by logging in to the Applicant Portal.
 On the first screen it will say "Submitted" if your application has been received.
 If your application has not yet been received, it will say "In Progress."
-Maintain documentation of your successful submission by taking a screenshot.
-You also may receive a courtesy confirmation email. - You may print a copy of your application at any time, whether in draft or final form, for your records. - When in doubt, call your discipline specialist.
+Maintain documentation of your successful submission by taking a screenshot. - You may print a copy of your application at any time, whether in draft or final form, for your records.
+Copy and paste the text into another file to save it as an electronic copy. - After submitting your application, you may log back into the Applicant Portal and make changes to your submission as many times as you like up until the system closes at 11:59 p.m., Eastern Time, on the day of the deadline.
+You must click "Save" and "Submit" when you are finished. - When in doubt, contact your discipline specialist.